Kright/ArrayView/README.md

 Note that inline values are not stored as fields, so FloatMatrix4x4 has only `data` as field.
 So it is a lightweight class, which has a full set of ArrayView2d methods.

+## Benchmarks

+The project includes JMH benchmarks to measure the performance of ArrayView operations.
+See the [benchmark README](benchmark/README.md) for details on running benchmarks.